Penfield, Georgia

 Georgia, who was instrumental in founding the university's first Y.W.C.A. branch and served as its first president, and later ran the Colclough family's Penfield farm.

 In 1976, the village of Penfield was added to the National Register of Historic Places in recognition of its contributions to architecture, education and religion from 1825 to 1874.
 The area now known as the Penfield Historic District comprises 305 acres (1.2 km^{2}), including Old Mercer Chapel (now Penfield Baptist Church), Sanders Chapel, Penfield Presbyterian Church, Penfield Cemetery and over a dozen notable houses.
-Behind the wall of the Penfield Cemetery, lies a Slave Cemetery, that desperately needs attention.
+Behind the wall of the Penfield Cemetery, lies a slave cemetery.
 There are some markers still standing, mostly indentations on the ground, and unless you walk down and look over the fence of the nice manicured lawn, you wouldn't even know it's there.
 The road to it has been blocked.